Thyroid Health: Hypothyroid & Hashimoto’s (part 1)

-Hashimoto’s thyroiditis, an autoimmune disease in which the immune system attacks the thyroid gland is responsible for approximately 90% of those with hypothyroid.
+Hashimoto’s thyroiditis is an autoimmune disease in which the immune system attacks the thyroid gland.
+Hashimoto’s is responsible for approximately 90% of those diagnosed with hypothyroid.

 Numerous individuals with thyroid disorders have been improperly diagnosed or treated.
-Some of the early symptoms of thyroid dysfunction are mistaken for fatigue, depression, anxiety, or aging.
+Some of the early symptoms of thyroid dysfunction are mistaken for fatigue, depression, anxiety, headaches in the morning that wear off during the day, constipation, or the aging process.
 Left untreated, hypothyroidism dramatically increases risk of serious health problems and degenerative diseases.

 Thyroid stimulating hormone (TSH) is secreted by the pituitary gland in the subconscious brain.
 In early stages of hypothyroidism, the pituitary gland releases more and more TSH, causing elevated TSH levels.
 This causes the thyroid to work overtime to secrete more thyroxin, T4 and T3, the biologically active form of thyroid.
 Most of the T4 produced is converted to T3 by the liver.